 Title: Ngapa Jukurrpa (Water Dreaming)

-The site depicted in this painting is Puyurru.
-In the usually dry creek beds are water soakages or naturally occurring wells.
-The owners of this Dreaming are the Nangala and Nampijinpa women and the Jangala and Jampijinpa men.
-Two Jangala's, rainmakers, sang the rain, unleashing a giant storm.
-It travelled from East to West with a Termite Dreaming.
-At Warlura, a gecko named Yumariyumari blew the storm away.
-Bolts of lightning shot out at Wirnpa and at Karnaraji.
-The Water Dreaming builts hills at Ngamangama using baby clouds and also stuck long pointy clouds into the ground at Jukajuka where they can still be seen today.
+The site depicted in this painting is Puyurru, west of Yuendumu.
+In the usually dry creek beds are ‘mulju’ (soakages), or naturally occurring wells.
+The ‘kirda’ (owners) for this site are Nangala / Nampijinpa women and Jangala / Jampijinpa men.
+Two Jangala men, rainmakers, sang the rain, unleashing a giant storm.
+The storm travelled across the country from the east to the west, initially travelling with a ‘pamapardu Jukurrpa’ (termite Dreaming) from Warntungurru to Warlura, a waterhole 8 miles east of Yuendumu.
+At Warlura, a gecko called Yumariyumari blew the storm on to Lapurrukurra and Wilpiri.
+Bolts of lightning shot out at Wirnpa (also called Mardinymardinypa) and at Kanaralji.
+At this point the Dreaming track also includes the ‘kurdukurdu mangkurdu Jukurrpa’ (children of the clouds Dreaming).
+The water Dreaming built hills at Ngamangama using baby clouds and also stuck long pointy clouds into the ground at Jukajuka, where they can still be seen today as rock formations.